nickabattista/IB2d/README.md

 <H3> IB2d News</H3>

---> Substantial speed-ups in fluid solver and force spreading operations (February 2024)
+--> Substantial speed-ups in performance for fluid solver and force spreading operations (February 2024)

 --> Our software release paper on the recenty added concentration dynamics infrastructure was published in Bioinspiration & Biomimetics.
 More information can be found at the following link: